nguyensjsu/su18-202-py/Project Journal/Weekly Scrum Report/Week_1_Scrum Report.md

 Past Week

-We focued in the requirements, did brainstorming and dedcided the architecture for the team project.
+-We focued in the requirements, did brainstorming and dedcided the architecture for the team project.

-Sprint Planning.
+-Sprint Planning.

-I created tabels in Dynamodb.
+-I created tabels in Dynamodb.

-IAM roles(for all the team members) on AWS Console.
+-IAM roles(for all the team members) on AWS Console.

-Learnt about Spring Boot
+-Learnt about Spring Boot

-Installed DynamoDB locally
+-Installed DynamoDB locally

-Worked to creating GET, POST and DELETE REST API for Users.
+-Worked to creating GET, POST and DELETE REST API for Users.

+-Learnt how to properly edit .md files, burnt chart.

 Next Week

-Working on creating API for Authentication
+-Working on creating API for Authentication

-Will be learning to deploy API on Docker
+-Will be learning to deploy API on Docker

-We will be merging all the API's and deploy on EC2 instance and Docker container
+-We will be merging all the API's and deploy on EC2 instance and Docker container